Asbestos in the Home

 How Exposure Occurs

-Asbestos was once renown for its resilient traits.
+Asbestos was once renowned for its resilient traits.
 With the ability to resist fire and electricity, the mineral is mostly found in insulation products, as well as roofing, shingles, siding, drywall, textured paint (popcorn), patching compounds, vinyl flooring, and pipe coverings in structures built before the 1980s.
 It wasn’t until the late 1970s when researchers discovered the latent, harmful effects of prolonged exposure to the mineral.
 Mesothelioma has a latency period of over 10 years because it grows slowly and takes a while to develop.

 Asbestos fibers are most harmful during projects that involve construction, renovation, or demolition of contaminated real estate If fibers become airborne and inhaled, they can get lodged near the lungs, chest, or abdomen area and begin irritating tissues until tumors form.